 - Enter the user's name and email address and click Add

 - After the user is created, you will be given the option to Promote to Group Admin, click the marked button to continue.

-Continue Configuration: The promoted users, now Admins for their respective group can create additional users either manually or via CSV import.
-These will be the end-users that devices will be assigned to.
+Continue Configuration: The promoted users, (now Admins for their respective groups) can create additional users either manually or via CSV import.
+These will be the end-users whom devices will be assigned.
 They will not have access to the console.
 Once these end-users are created devices will need their Unique Token.
 This is included in the Endpoint Setup Guide, which can be sent after the user is created or after importing users from a CSV file.